Paying for Plastic Surgery

 Cash savings: An ideal way to pay for surgery is simply to save monthly until you have enough to cover the cost.
 The biggest challenge with this strategy is how tempting it might be to spend the money on other things.
 Also, waiting for the surgery and corresponding physical pay-off can be challenging.
 However, for patients wanting to expedite the savings process, it’s not uncommon to take on a part-time job on nights or weekends; it reduces the time it takes to squirrel money away for surgery without affecting their regular take-home pay or monthly budget.
 Some even keep the job post-surgery for other discretionary self-care spending.
 Another option for paying with cash is to plan plastic surgery around an income tax refund.

-At Restifo Plastic Surgery, we are happy to accept different tenders for the same surgery.
-Many of our patients put some cash down, finance a portion, and pay with a credit card for outside fees.
+At Restifo Plastic Surgery, we are happy to accept different types of payment for the same surgery.
+Many of our patients put some cash down, finance a portion, and use a credit card for other fees.
 When you come in for a consultation, we can review these options with you.

 Plastic Surgery as an Investment